A robust digital asset management system empowers the administrator to be in control of various aspects of managing your digital library.

 What do we mean by content management?

-Content management is the discipline of managing assets through their entire life-cycle-from acquisition, development, curation, editing, approval, publishing and finally to archiving or deleting.
-Your organization will handle many types of digital and non-digital assets.
+Content management encompasses all the stages of handling assets – from acquisition to development, curation, edit, approval, publishing, and ultimately to archiving or deletion.
+Your organization will handle many types of assets, both digital and non-digital.

 These will include stock photos, images of your product line, documents, slides, DVD and CDs, logos, amongst others.
-Now at this stage, you might notice that the definition of the content management discipline overlaps to a certain degree with that of digital asset management.
+As you might have noticed at this point, the content management discipline overlaps to some extent with that of digital asset management.

-Therefore, your digital asset management system is a powerful tool to manage all your digital content effectively.
+This makes your digital asset management system a powerful tool to help you manage your digital content.

 Companies are becoming increasingly aware that taking a strategic perspective to content management and focusing on it as an engagement tool that generates brand amplification is the current paradigm.

 The most important part of an effective content strategy is linking it to a digital framework, implementing the right system to manage your digital assets.
 Gone are the days when content was one-directional (brochures, white papers, advertisements, or articles) content is digital, evolving, and engaging.

 What fuels this digital content engine is content in all its manifestations and incarnations across various channels, devices, and points of interaction.